allan-tulane/sp23-recitation-02-mbookamer/README.md

 - [x ] 1.
 (2 point) In `main.py`, you have stub code which includes a function `simple_work_calc`.
 Implement this function to return the value of $W(n)$ for arbitrary values of $a$ and $b$ with $f(n)=n$.

-- [ ] 2.
+- [ x] 2.
 (2 point) Test that your function is correct by calling from the command-line `pytest main.py::test_simple_work` by completing the test cases and adding 3 additional ones.

 - [ ] 3.
 (2 point) Now implement `work_calc`, which generalizes the above so that we can now input $a$, $b$ and a *function* $f(n)$ as arguments.
 Test this code by completing the test cases in `test_work` and adding 3 more cases.